AppliedMachineLearning-Lab/AppliedMachineLearning-Lab.github.io/index.md

 ## Workshops, Special Sessions, and Conferences
 - ["_From Theory to Practice: Workshop on Large Language and Foundation Models_" at Bigdata 2025 ](./wllfm2025/)
 - ["_From Theory to Practice: Special Session on Large Language and Foundation Models_" at DSAA 2025 ](./ssllfm2025/) -->

+## News

+- At last years IEEE BigData (2025) conference, the AML Lab had 9 papers accepted and presented.
+A few days ago, they were added to the IEEE Xplore repository.
+Follow [this link](https://ieeexplore.ieee.org/xpl/conhome/11400704/proceeding?sortType=vol-only-seq&isnumber=11400712&refinements=Author:Rafet%20Sifa) to access them.
+We will report more on them in upcoming blog posts.